CarlaAstudillo/nicar-2023-intro-to-web-dev/02_CSS/README.md

 ### Box properties

-Now that we have backgrounds, we can something a bit strange: there's a gap between our cat div and the browser window.
+Now that we have backgrounds, we notice something a bit strange: there's a gap between our cat div and the browser window.

 If we inspect our page, and more specifically the body element, we can see that there's a default margin of 8px.